Bordeaux: Shopping

 Bordeaux has many shopping options.
 In the heart of Bordeaux is Rue Sainte-Catherine.
-This pedestrian-only shopping street has 1.2 km of shops, restaurants and cafés; it is also one of the longest shopping streets in Europe.
+This pedestrianised street has 1.2 km of shops, restaurants and cafés; it is also one of the longest shopping streets in Europe.
 Rue Sainte-Catherine starts at Place de la Victoire and ends at Place de la Comédie by the Grand Théâtre.
-The shops become progressively more upmarket as one moves towards Place de la Comédie and the nearby Cours de l'Intendance is where one finds the more exclusive shops and boutiques.
+The shops become progressively more upmarket as one moves towards Place de la Comédie and the nearby Cours de l'Intendance is where there are the more exclusive shops and boutiques.

 Culture

-Bordeaux is also the first city in France to have created, in the 1980s, an architecture exhibition and research centre, Arc en rêve.
-Bordeaux offers a large number of cinemas, theatres, and is the home of the Opéra national de Bordeaux.
+Bordeaux is the first city in France to have created, in the 1980s, an architecture exhibition and research centre, Arc en rêve.

+The city has a large number of cinemas, theatres, and is the home of the Opéra national de Bordeaux.
 There are many music venues of varying capacity.
 The city also offers several festivals throughout the year.

-In October 2021, Bordeaux was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Copenhagen, Dublin, Florence, Ljubljana, Palma de Mallorca and Valencia.
+The Bordeaux International Festival of Women in Cinema (Festival international du cinéma au féminin de Bordeaux) took place in Bordeaux from 2002 until 2005.
+The Festival international du film indépendant de Bordeaux (Fifib or FIFIB), or Bordeaux International Independent Film Festival, was established in 2012.

 Transport

 Road

 Bordeaux is an important road and motorway junction.
 The city is connected to Paris by the A10 motorway, with Lyon by the A89, with Toulouse by the A62, and with Spain by the A63.
 There is a 45 km ring road called the "Rocade" which is often very busy.
 Another ring road is under consideration.

 Bordeaux has five road bridges that cross the Garonne, the Pont de pierre built in the 1820s and three modern bridges built after 1960: the Pont Saint Jean, just south of the Pont de pierre (both located downtown), the Pont d'Aquitaine, a suspension bridge downstream from downtown, and the Pont François Mitterrand, located upstream of downtown.
 These two bridges are part of the ring-road around Bordeaux.
 A fifth bridge, the Pont Jacques-Chaban-Delmas, was constructed in 2009–2012 and opened to traffic in March 2013.
 Located halfway between the Pont de pierre and the Pont d'Aquitaine and serving downtown rather than highway traffic, it is a vertical-lift bridge with a height in closed position comparable to that of Pont de pierre, and to the Pont d'Aquitaine when open.
 All five road bridges, including the two highway bridges, are open to cyclists and pedestrians as well.
 Another bridge, the Pont Jean-Jacques Bosc, is to be built in 2018.

 Lacking any steep hills, Bordeaux is relatively friendly to cyclists.
 Cycle paths (separate from the roadways) exist on the highway bridges, along the riverfront, on the university campuses, and incidentally elsewhere in the city.
 Cycle lanes and bus lanes that explicitly allow cyclists exist on many of the city's boulevards.
 A paid bicycle-sharing system with automated stations was established in 2010.